AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ```

 In the heart of this dhcp server lies a config file(`/etc/dhcp/dhcpd.conf`) that we need to create.
-We will template it using the saved earlier MAC address of `eth0` and some input variables which namely are:
+We will template this file using the saved earlier MAC address of `eth0` and some input variables that namely are:

 ```
 ---